missionpinball/mpf-docs/docs/shows/tokens.md

 ```

 The example show above is simple.
 When it starts, it sets *led_01* to
-red, then 1 second later, it turns it off.
+red, then 1 second later it turns it off.
 You can run this show in a
 loop to flash *led_01* between red and off.

 If you called this show *flash_red*, you could play it via the